MohammedRashad/Hydra-ROV/README.md

         - Connects with android via ADB and reads logcat stream

-        - Sends data to robot via Ethernet cable using UDP
+        - Sends data to robot via Ethernet cable using UDP (or Serial Port in case of Arduino)

         - Written in Java